 former home is significantly larger in size or more valuable than your Florida residence.
 If you

-4. If your residence in your old high tax state is not disposed of, and you are not going to use it
+purchase a Florida residence, file a claim for homestead exemption from real property taxes. - If your residence in your old high tax state is not disposed of, and you are not going to use it

-during your six months absence, turn off nonessential services during periods of non-use.
+during your six months absence, turn off nonessential services during periods of non-use. - Move as many personal items, such as family pictures, family heirlooms, art, collections,

-6. Keep a log the days you spend in each state, and keep detailed records of travel itineraries, so
+furniture, clothing, and any other valuable personal items, as possible, to Florida. - Keep a log the days you spend in each state, and keep detailed records of travel itineraries, so

-7. Try not to spend significant time in your old high tax state, as time spent in a former permanent
+you can prove when you were in Florida - Try not to spend significant time in your old high tax state, as time spent in a former permanent

 place of abode may subject you to taxation as a resident in that state (regardless of your